 - BWC/MSP/2018/WP.3 - Dificultades y obstáculos que enfrenta Cuba para la plena aplicación del Artículo X de la Convención sobre Armas Biológicas - Submitted by Cuba (unofficial English translation contained in the annex)

-Report of the Meeting of Experts on strengthening national implementation
+Report of the 2018 Meeting of States Parties

 Statements and presentations